mfknie/charactour_2020/README.md

 __Incomplete__:
 * `cluster.py` is meant contain a wrapper class for clusterers, which would include some standardized functions useful for metrics/analysis (e.x. pcp plot)
 * `eval_pred.py` is a side project meant to evaluate classification performance (from using cosine similarlity) using F1 score, Hamming loss or Jaccard index.
+Currently, it can calculate any one of the above metrics based off the top n likes (ordered by recency) relative to the top n predictions, and has a command line interface.
+    * TODO: A method looking at the cosine similarity percentiles of liked characters (seeing how many are in the top X% of characters).

 ### Jupyter Notebooks
 * `initial_dbscan_genre.ipynb` and `initial_kmeans_genre.ipynb` contain initial clustering efforts (i.e. no filtering or quality control on data) using DBscan and Kmeans respectively on user traits from the Action genre, along with EDA in the former.